CarDS-Yale/rpm_national/README.md

 The repository includes all analytical code to generate:

-1. **Cohort Construction**: Defines a national hospital cohort using Medicare claims and facility-level datasets.
+1. **Cohort Construction**: Defines a national hospital cohort using the American Hospital Association annual survey data.
-2. **Descriptive Tables**: Summarizes characteristics of hospitals offering RPM.
+2. **Descriptive Tables**: Summarizes characteristics of hospitals offering RPM and the communities served by these hospitals based on county-level census data.
-3. **Publication Figures**: Visualizes RPM availability and distribution across hospital characteristics and geography.
+3. **Publication Figures**: Visualizes RPM availability and relative increase in availability across hospital/community characteristics and geography.

 The repository is intended to promote transparency, reproducibility, and reuse of methodology for hospital-based health services research using administrative data.